lino-framework/book/docs/dev/site.rst

 A :class:`Site` is usually meant to work for a given set of Django apps (i.e. what's in the :setting:`INSTALLED_APPS` setting).
-It is a "collection of apps" which make up a whole.
+It is a collection of apps which make up a whole.
 To define this collection, the application developper usually overrides the :meth:`Site.get_installed_apps` method.

 Lino calls the :meth:`get_installed_apps